PaperMC/PaperDocs/developers.md

 ## Implementation Developers
-All of PaperSpigot's code is public.
+All of Paper's code is public.
 We welcome discussion and contribution.
-You can find all of our [code here](https://hub.spigotmc.org/stash/projects/PAPER/), and are welcome to [talk with us here](http://irc.spi.gt/iris/?channels=PaperSpigot).
+You can find all of our [code here](https://github.com/PaperMC) on GitHub, and are welcome to [talk with us here](https://paperchat.emc.gs).
 We're around fairly often, feel free to come talk.

+Paper boasts a much less political process for Pull Requests, and open to reasonable improvements that do not break things for people.